Registration deadline: July 6, 2026

 Participants are expected to commit to:

-- Five live synchronous sessions held biweekly from June to July 2025 (approximately 90 minutes each).
+- Three live synchronous sessions held biweekly from July 3 to July 23, 2026 (approximately 90 minutes each).

-- Course development activities between sessions, including integrating microcredentials into Fall 2025 courses (estimated 2–3 hours per session).
+- Two course development activities between sessions (estimated 2–3 hours per activity).

-- Fall implementation of the microcredential-enhanced course and basic data collection in collaboration with Institutional Research.
+- Fall 2026 or Spring 2027 implementation of the microcredential-enhanced course and basic data collection in collaboration with Institutional Research.

 Course Completion Requirements